Ethanweiner20/oo-tic-tac-toe/planning.md

     directly in `TTTGame` class
     - Selection of computer marker *depends* on user marker selection => didn't want to pass the user marker over to the computer class -- felt like this was appropriate to be handled on the game-level
   - Interesting use: polymorphism w/ human VS computer players
+- *What should be included in `initialize`*
+  - Many parts of "initializing" the game require a good amount of work -- input retrieval, etc.
+  - I decided to perform much of the `TTTGame` initialization in the `initialize` method itself, simply because it made sense from a naming perspective
+  - I'm wondering if this is generally regarded as a good practice
+    - Initialize to trivial values first, and then complete the full game setup somewhere else (e.g. in the `play` method)?
+- Using more instance variables as a cache
+  - e.g. `@final_winner` and `@result`
+  - From a structural level, `TTTGame` does *have* a `@final_winner` and `@result` -- but only at certain points during the game.
+Most of the time, their value is simply `nil`.
+Is this a way that instance variables are commonly used?

 ## Improvements & Bonus Features